angeloocana/angeloocana/roadmap.md

 - Menu.
 - Old pages.
 - Update US flag for Canada.
-- All Tags page: divid list into columns
+- All Tags page: divide list into columns
 - Use post-list style from home in tags page.
-- Remove redirect to htps.
+- Remove redirect to https.
 - Index blog tags.
 - Fix css on page loading.
 - Create gatsby-plugin-i18n.